ArtCenter1/omnitrade-terminal/docs/README.md

-# OmniTrade Documentation
+# OmniTrade Documentation & GitHub Pages

-This directory contains essential documentation for the OmniTrade project.
+This directory contains essential documentation for the OmniTrade project and serves as the GitHub Pages site.
 For more comprehensive documentation, please visit our [GitHub Wiki](https://github.com/ArtCenter1/omnitrade/wiki).

+## GitHub Pages

+This folder now also hosts the GitHub Pages site for the OmniTrade Terminal.
+The following files are part of the GitHub Pages deployment:

+- `index.html` - The main landing page
+- `test.html` - A test page to verify GitHub Pages is working
+- `404.html` - Custom 404 error page
+- `.nojekyll` - Tells GitHub Pages not to process this site with Jekyll

 ## In-Project Documentation